Holonomies and cohomology for cocycles over partially hyperbolic diffeomorphisms: Preliminaries

 \begin{definition} A cocycle $\A$ over $f$ is called\, {\em $\beta$ fiber bunched} if it is $\beta$-H\"older and

 for all $x$ in $\M$, where $\nu$ and $\hat\nu$ are as in \eqref{partial def}. \end{definition}

-This means that nonconformality of $\A$ is dominated by the expansion/contractions along unstable/stable foliations in the base.
-Note that the cocycle $Df|_{E^c}$ for a strongly center bunched, \eqref{strong center bunching}, partially hyperbolic diffeomorphism is $\theta$ fiber bunched.
+This means that nonconformality of $\A$ is dominated by the expansion/contraction along unstable/stable foliations in the base.
+Note that the cocycle $Df|_{E^c}$ for a strongly center bunched \eqref{strong center bunching} partially hyperbolic diffeomorphism is $\theta$ fiber bunched.

 We can view the generator $A$ as the automorphism of the trivial vector bundle $\E=\M \times V$ given by $A(x, v)= (fx, A(x) v)$, and $\A _x ^n$ as a linear map between the fibers $\E_x$ and $\E_{f^nx}$.
 We deal with the case of a trivial bundle for convenience.
 Our results extend directly to linear cocycles defined more generally as bundle automorphisms, see \cite{KS13} for a description of this setting.